minchinweb/minchin.pelican.readers.microblog/README.rst

 -----------------------

-For best support, you will need to modify your theme, or select a theme that already supports *Microblogging*, like my `seafoam
+For best support, you will need to modify your theme, or select a theme that already supports *Microblogging*, like my `Seafoam
 <http://blog.minchin.ca/label/seafoam/>`_.

 Some helpful notes: